chawanoncl/dustbox/README.md

 ThingSpeak:

-"ThingSpeak":http://www.thingspeak.com is an open “Internet of Things” application and API to store and retrieve data from things using HTTP over the Internet or via a Local Area Network.
+ThingSpeak http://www.thingspeak.com is an open “Internet of Things” application and API to store and retrieve data from things using HTTP over the Internet or via a Local Area Network.
 With ThingSpeak, you can create sensor logging applications, location tracking applications, and a social network of things with status updates.

-ThingSpeak is available on the "ThingSpeak Community":http://community.thingspeak.com/ site which features a "Blog":http://community.thingspeak.com/, "Forum":http://community.thingspeak.com/forum/, "Documentation":https://thingspeak.com/docs, and "Tutorials":https://thingspeak.com/docs/tutorials.
+ThingSpeak is available on the ThingSpeak Community http://community.thingspeak.com/ site which features a Blog http://community.thingspeak.com/ Forum http://community.thingspeak.com/forum/ Documentation https://thingspeak.com/docs and Tutorials https://thingspeak.com/docs/tutorials.

  Circuit Diagram: